Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

 How to cite

 Frits Lyneborg (2026).
-Re-Authoring, Not Translating: A Two-Stage Meaning-First Pipeline for Native-Quality Machine Translation.
-FRITS AI ApS, Technical Report FRITS-TR-2026-02. https://frits.ai/research/meaning-first-translation/
+Translating by Meaning, Not by Words: A Two-Stage Method for Native-Quality Machine Translation.
+FRITS AI ApS, Technical Report FRITS-TR-2026-02. https://frits.ai/research/meaning-first-translation/ doi:10.5281/zenodo.21274519.

 author = {Lyneborg, Frits},